dezzra/RPSLS/README.md

 http://www.codeskulptor.org/#user45_DthEyPrvGEjwBih_2.py

 Branch "Interface"
-create a GUI with buttons for selections keep an overall score add an image of each selection add animation(with scratch?) to cross out the loser, and circle the winner
+Create a GUI with buttons for selections
+Keep an overall score
+Add an image of each selection
+Add animation(with scratch?) to cross out the loser, and circle the winner